-The Ryzen and Core series of CPUs have almost similar performance, with the former being better at multi-tasking while the latter are faster when it comes to single-core tasks.
-Ryzen CPUs are, however, more future-proof at the moment since their socket and chipsets were designed to be forward-compatible, plus they tend to offer better overall value for your money.
+The AMD Ryzen and the Intel Core CPUs offer similar performance, the former being better at multi-tasking while the latter are faster when it comes to single-core tasks.
+However, Ryzen CPUs are more future-proof at the moment since the AM4 socket and the motherboard chipsets are designed to be forward-compatible, plus they tend to offer better overall value for your money.

-Choosing ideal hardware for your new gaming PC is never easy by any means, but before settling on a particular model of any piece of hardware, you first need to opt for a brand.
+Choosing ideal hardware for your new gaming PC is never easy, but before settling on a particular model of any piece of hardware, you first need to opt for a brand.

 The answer may actually surprise you!